yashh18/Employee-attrition-prediction/README.md

 6. Oversampling With PCA

 Further, to get the best performance, hyperparameter tuning was carried out using RandomSearchCV and GridSearchCV.
 K-fold cross-validation with 5 folds was also performed on the training set.
-To handle model interpretability, appropriate graphs and figures were used.Accuracy for the attrition decision is a biased metric, and hence we evaluated the model on all the following classification metrics: accuracy, precision, recall and F1 Score.
+To handle model interpretability, appropriate graphs and figures were used.
+Accuracy for the attrition decision is a biased metric, and hence we evaluated the model on all the following classification metrics: accuracy, precision, recall , and F1 Score.

 ## Dataset
 Used the [IBM Employee Attrition dataset from Kaggle](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset).
 It contains 35 columns and 1470 rows and has a mix of